hashPirate/3arthh4ck/README.md

 every client bouta get a recode

 - Made futureclient compatible as well as decreased jar file size to 7mb using Gopro336's initial source.
+Thanks to Gavin for his fix to the compatibility with Future 2.12.